-Having specified the parameters for dipole model in Table \ref{tab:F2fit} and best fit for 't Hooft LFWF ($\kappa = 1.41 ~\mbox{GeV}$, $\beta = 4.62$ and $\alpha=0.74$), we now compute the cross-sections for diffractive $\mathrm{J/}\psi$ and $\psi(2S)$ production.
-Recall that our prediction are with a new holographic light front wavefunctions specified by Eqs. \eqref{twf1} $\mathrm{J/}\psi$ and \eqref{twf2} for $\psi(2S)$ vector meson, we shall refers to these prediction as the 't Hooft LFWF (black solid curves).
-For $\mathrm{J/}\psi$, we predict the total cross-section as a function of $Q^2$ as well as $W$ in different $Q^2$ bins.
-We predict the ratio of longitudinal to transverse cross-sections as a function of $Q^2$ at fixed $W$.
-We also report the differential scattering cross-section given by Eq. \eqref{dsigmadt-re} as a function of $t$ at fixed $W$ for H1 and ZEUS collaboration.
+Having specified the parameters for the dipole model in Table \ref{tab:F2fit} and best fit for 't Hooft LFWF ($\kappa = 1.41 ~\mbox{GeV}$, $\beta = 4.62$, and $\alpha=0.74$), we now compute the cross sections for diffractive $\mathrm{J/}\psi$ and $\psi(2S)$ production.
+Recall that our prediction are with a new holographic light-front wavefunction specified by Eqs. \eqref{twf1} $\mathrm{J/}\psi$ and \eqref{twf2} for $\psi(2S)$ vector meson, we shall refers to these prediction as the 't Hooft LFWF (black solid curves).
+For $\mathrm{J/}\psi$, we predict the total cross section as a function of $Q^2$ as well as $W$ in different $Q^2$ bins.
+We predict the ratio of longitudinal to transverse cross sections as a function of $Q^2$ at fixed $W$.
+We also report the differential scattering cross section given by Eq. \eqref{dsigmadt-re} as a function of $t$ at fixed $W$ for H1 and ZEUS Collaboration.

-For $\mathrm{J/}\psi$ production, our predictions for the $Q^2$ dependence of the total cross-section at fixed $W = 90 ~ \mbox{GeV}$ are shown in Figure \ref{jpsi:sigmaQ2} while $W$ dependence of the total cross-section in different $Q^2$ bins are shown in Figures \ref{jpsi:sigmaW-H1-ZEUS}.
-We confronted our prediction with the H1 and ZEUS Collaboration data \cite{Aktas:2005xu,ZEUS:2004yeh} for $\mathrm{J/}\psi$ production in various kinematics.
+For $\mathrm{J/}\psi$ production, our predictions for the $Q^2$ dependence of the total cross section at fixed $W = 90 ~ \mbox{GeV}$ are shown in Figure \ref{jpsi:sigmaQ2} while $W$ dependence of the total cross section in different $Q^2$ bins are shown in Figures \ref{jpsi:sigmaW-H1-ZEUS}.
+We confronted our prediction with the H1 and ZEUS data \cite{Aktas:2005xu,ZEUS:2004yeh} for $\mathrm{J/}\psi$ production in various kinematics.
 The ratio of longitudinal to the transverse cross section $(\sigma_L/\sigma_T)$ data, shown in Figure \ref{jpsi:Ratio}.
-Predicting the ratio is interesting since the normalization uncertainties in the diffractive $B_D$-slope and the dipole cross-section, cancel out, increasing its sensitivity to the fitted parameters of meson wavefunction.
+Predicting the ratio is interesting since the normalization uncertainties in the diffractive $B_D$ slope and the dipole cross section, cancel out, increasing its sensitivity to the fitted parameters of meson wavefunction.
 Notice that our fitted parameter give a fit over a wider range of $Q^2$.
-We also predicted the variation of the differential scattering cross-section with $t ~[\mbox{GeV}^2]$ at fixed $W = 100 (90) ~\mbox{GeV}$ in Figure \ref{jpsi:dsigmavst} for the H1 and ZEUS collaboration.
+We also predicted the variation of the differential scattering cross section with $t ~[\mbox{GeV}^2]$ at fixed $W = 100 (90) ~\mbox{GeV}$ in Figure \ref{jpsi:dsigmavst} for the H1 and ZEUS Collaboration.
 It is generally seen that the agreement between our results and data is excellent for the charm mass $m_c = 1.27 \mbox{GeV}$.